 Port Douglas, Australia

+Port Douglas is another great place to visit while you are traveling the East Coast of Australia.
 Port Douglas is an epitome for paradise with it’s popular and sophisticated five star resorts.
 It’s a tiny touristic town located approximately 70km north from Cairns.
 It’s a very relaxing and beautiful place with a close community atmosphere.
 It’s an ideal place for backpackers to find a well paid job and to have an easy-going life.

 There are plenty of activities to do and places to see in Port Douglas.
 The little heaven on earth offers you a four miles long beach, where you can enjoy the sun and calm sound of the waves.
 It’s also a great place to go for a run in the morning and to collect some positive energy.
 If you face the water and turn to the left side, you will discover stairs, which will lead you to the beautiful look out point.
 From the top will appear the beauty of Port Douglas in it’s all glory.